the masterchef behind the tiger purrr chai recipe

 At Tiger Purrr we present to the world a chai like no other.
 A sophisticated chai, crafted by Mark Jensen, the taste-maker and executive chef behind Red Lantern, the most awarded Vietnamese restaurant in the world.

 Mark returned to the origins of chai in Asia to conceive a chai recipe steeped in tradition.
-Using the best quality spices and CTC (cut, tear and curl) grade tea from around the world, Jensen spent months crafting a recipe only a master could create.
+Using the best quality spices and authentic high-grade Assam tea leaves, Jensen spent months crafting a recipe only a master could create.

 His recipe; combining Assam tea, Szechuan pepper, fennel, cardamom, clove, cinnamon and angelica root, creates a chai experience of restrained elegance.
 The recipe is designed to not only have a delectable flavour, but also provide a slow-release charge to support stamina.
 Imbuing a feeling of euphoria and inspiring outliers of the world to go out and create.